Transportation Choices

 Where are we now?

-The percentage of residents using cycling, walking or transit to get to work has been relatively stable since 2001, and needs improvement to meet the 2023 target adopted by City Council.
+The percentage of residents using public transit, walking, or bicycling/micro-mobility modes to get to work has been relatively stable since 2001, and needs improvement to meet the 2023 target adopted by City Council.

 Data Table